braver/programmingfonts/blog.md

 > "The Droid family of fonts was designed by Ascender’s Steve Matteson beginning in the fall of 2006.
 The goal was to provide optimal quality and reading comfort on a mobile handset.
 The Droid fonts were optimized for use in application menus, web browsers and for other screen text."
 [...](http://www.droidfonts.com)

+Designed to carry Google Android's friendly character, Steve Matteson designed this font to be at its best on (small) screens.
+Sincs its initial relase it has been perfected  and expanded, making it a reliable use-anywhere font.
+At the same time it's fun and ligh-hearted.
+For some reason it lacks a true italic, and it should better distinguish o's and zeros, but it supports more languages that you can swing a smartphone at.

+sans, humanist, 2006, steve matteson

 By **Steve Matteson** (2006)
 *Alias: droid-sans - License: Apache* http://www.google.com/fonts/specimen/Droid+Sans+Mono
 http://www.droidfonts.com

 # Effects Eighty

-"Effects Eighty is an homage to the dot-matrix printers of the 1980s.
+> "Effects Eighty is an homage to the dot-matrix printers of the 1980s.
 It is a very faithful reproduction of the output of one of that class of printers.
 The family includes normal, italic, bold, and bold italic versions.
 It supports the ASCII printable character set.
 An update with at least some Latin-1 support is planned."
 [...](http://openfontlibrary.org/en/font/effects-eighty)

+If you're feeling nostalgic for the days of dot-matrix printers (oh the noise they made!) this is your font.
+Perhaps more whimsycal than than practical, Effects Eighty works as advertised.
+Excellent retro.

+display, 2013, retro

 By **Peter Hull** (2013)
 *Alias: effects-eighty - License: SIL OFL* http://openfontlibrary.org/en/font/effects-eighty

 # Fantasque Sans Mono

-"A programming font, designed with functionality in mind, and with some wibbly-wobbly handwriting-like fuzziness that makes it unassumingly cool."
+> "A programming font, designed with functionality in mind, and with some wibbly-wobbly handwriting-like fuzziness that makes it unassumingly cool."
 [...](https://github.com/belluzj/fantasque-sans)

+Conceived as the "the mutant child of Comic Sans and Helvetica Neue", this is fun as a programming font can get (legally at least).
+Make no mistakes though, this isn't Comic Sans and Fantasque Sans Mono is very serious.
+The open source project has seen a great many updates throughout the year.
+Add a dash of wibbly-wobbly to make a day of debugging a bit less dreary.

+2013, github, active development

 By **Jany Belluz** (2013)
 *Alias: fantasque-sans - License: SIL OFL*